Purely infinite locally compact Hausdorff \'{e}tale groupoids and their $C^*$-algebras

-In \cite{K-Rord}, Kirchberg and R{\o}rdam generalized Cuntz's original notion of pure infiniteness to not necessarily simple $C^*$-algebras by using the Cuntz subsequivalence relation.
-In addition, in \cite{Kir-Rord}, they introduced strongly pure infiniteness for general $C^*$-algebra, which was shown there to be equivalent to $\CO_\infty$-absorbing, i.e., $A\otimes \CO_\infty\simeq A$.
-It then has been verified by Kirchberg and R{\o}rdam in \cite{Kir-Rord} that the strong pure infiniteness and pure infiniteness are equivalent if the $C^*$-algebra is simple or of real rank zero.
+In \cite{K-Rord}, Kirchberg and R{\o}rdam generalized Cuntz's original notion of pure infiniteness to not necessarily simple $C^*$-algebras by using the Cuntz subequivalence relation.
+In addition, in \cite{Kir-Rord}, they introduced strongly pure infiniteness for a general $C^*$-algebra, which was shown there to be equivalent to $\CO_\infty$-absorption, i.e., $A\otimes \CO_\infty\simeq A$ if the $C^*$-algebra $A$ is nuclear and separable.
+It then has been verified by Kirchberg and R{\o}rdam in \cite{Kir-Rord} that strongly pure infiniteness and pure infiniteness are equivalent if the $C^*$-algebra is simple or of real rank zero.
 Furthermore, in \cite{P-R} Pasnicu and R{\o}rdam established this equivalence for $C^*$-algebras with the ideal property (IP).